Duck Dynasty: John Luke Robertson

 John Luke, the son of Willie and Korie, is the second-oldest child of the family after Rebecca.
 He attended Ouachita Christian High School and later Liberty University.
 Since summer 2019, John Luke has been the director of Camp Ch-Yo-Ca, a Christian summer camp in Calhoun, Louisiana.
 In October 2019, he and his wife Mary-Kate welcomed a son, John Shepherd.
 In April 2021, they announced the birth of their daughter, Ella.

 Mary Kate Robertson

 Mary Kate is John Luke's wife.
 Mary Kate and John Luke were married on June 28, 2015.
 She also attended Liberty University and studied Women's Leadership.

 Sadie Robertson

 Sadie, the daughter of Willie and Korie, attended Ouachita Christian High School.
 Her graduation is shown in Season 10.
 Sadie now is an influential speaker and author.
 She has been married to Christian Huff since November 25, 2019.
 In 2020, it was announced she was expecting her first child, a girl.
 On May 11, 2021, she and her husband welcomed a daughter named Honey James Huff.
-On May 22, 2023, they welcomed a second daughter named Haven.
+On May 22, 2023, they welcomed second daughter named Haven.